apache/spark-website/releases/_posts/2016-07-27-spark-release-2-0-0.md

 - Java RDD’s flatMap and mapPartitions functions used to require functions returning Java Iterable.
 They have been updated to require functions returning Java iterator so the functions do not need to materialize all the data.
 - Java RDD’s countByKey and countAprroxDistinctByKey now returns a map from K to java.lang.Long, rather than to java.lang.Object.
 - When writing Parquet files, the summary files are not written by default.
 To re-enable it, users must set “parquet.enable.summary-metadata” to true.
+- The DataFrame-based API (spark.ml) now depends upon local linear algebra in spark.ml.linalg, rather than in spark.mllib.linalg.
+This removes the last dependencies of spark.ml.* on spark.mllib.*.
+(SPARK-13944) See the MLlib migration guide for a full list of API changes.

 For a more complete list, please see [SPARK-11806](https://issues.apache.org/jira/browse/SPARK-11806) for deprecations and removals.